Prem Amar 2

-Prem Amar 2 is a 2019 Bengali romantic drama film.
+Prem Amar 2 is a 2019 Indian Bengali Indo-Bangladesh joint production romantic drama film.
 The film was written and directed by Bidula Bhattacharjee It was shot primarily in Murshidabad, with some scenes shot in Sylhet.
 Prem Amar 2 was then released on February 8, 2019.

 Plot

 Two young people, Apurba (Pujja Cherry Roy) and Joy (Adrit Roy), long for each other after they meet and fall deeply in love in college.
 Incidentally, they turn out to be neighbors.